sefinek24/Sefinek-Blocklist-Collection/README.md

 The collection of lists was updated on **December 11, 2024**.

 > [!WARNING]
-> **I do not permit commercial use of my lists (licensed under CC BY-NC-ND 4.0).** Lists that I am not the author of are shared under the licensing terms specified by their original creators.
+> **I do not permit commercial use of my lists (CC BY-NC-ND 4.0).** Lists that I did not author are shared under the licensing terms specified by their original creators.
 > If you wish to use Sefinek Blocklists for commercial purposes, please contact me via Discord or email.
-Any misuse or inappropriate actions will eventually be detected.
+Any misuse or inappropriate actions will be detected sooner or later.

 <a href="https://stormserverhosting.com" target="_blank">